 - Energy Impact Calculator

 As technology improves and costs continue to decline, more promising energy reduction strategies are available and accessible to health care institutions.
 Setting clear goals to improve energy efficiency and shifting to renewable energy will help drive impact, identify key partners, and hold your team accountable.
 There are a host of governmental agency tools to help with energy goal-setting.
 Practice Greenhealth experts frequently guide members through the process to identify the materials that will be most useful.
-You can also start with the goals established in the leaner energy challenge, or the Renewable Energy Buyers’ Alliance (REBA).
+You can also start with the goals established in the leaner energy challenge and by committing to 100% renewable electricity by 2030.

 - Department of Energy Better Buildings Solution Center